testing5537/Pokemon-Go-learning/README.md

 If you want to build this project, you will need to get `classes.jar`, that is provided by Unity.
 See in android/lunarconsole/build.gradle how to link to a Unity installation on Mac.

+THIS IS A STUDENT PLAYING WITH THE CODE   NOT A REAL DEVELOPER (yet)   PLEASE DON'T EXPECT MUCH AWESOME STUFF YET